Freewheeling: Design without Fear

 - note-taking materials

-Unless you own it, please don’t buy it.
+Unless you own it, please don’t feel obligated to purchase for class.

 - watercolours or gouache, selection of 2 to 3 colours